bormaxi8080/osint-timeline/DRAFT.md

 > **Why is this running?**

-When something is running on a system—whether it is a process, a service, or something bound to a port—there is always a cause.
+When something is running on a system-whether it is a process, a service, or something bound to a port—there is always a cause.
 That cause is often indirect, non-obvious, or spread across multiple layers such as supervisors, containers, services, or shells.

 Existing tools (`ps`, `top`, `lsof`, `ss`, `systemctl`, `docker ps`) expose state and metadata.
 They show _what_ is running, but leave the user to infer _why_ by manually correlating outputs across tools.